 Satya Nadella

-Chairman and Chief Executive Officer of Microsoft, where he leads the company’s cloud, developer-platform, and AI strategy.
-Nadella became Microsoft CEO in 2014 after holding senior leadership roles across Microsoft’s enterprise, cloud, and consumer businesses.
+Chairman and Chief Executive Officer of Microsoft, where he leads the company’s cloud, AI, platform, and computing strategy.
+He joined Microsoft in 1992 and became CEO in February 2014 after leading major enterprise, cloud, and online services businesses.

 Companies Can Build Frontier Intelligence Without Owning the Frontier Model